Mathics3/mathics-development-guide/docs/running.rst

 In the above you are running ``mathicsscript`` (the enhanced CLI), not ``mathics``.

-To run the Django 3.1-web interface using docker image without using the Mathics omnibus helper script, run :
+To run the Django 3.1-web interface using docker image without using the Mathics3 omnibus helper script, run :

 ::